com-lihaoyi/mill/readme.md

 - https://github.com/lihaoyi/utest: a Scala project fully-cross-published
   against Scala {2.10, 2.11, 2.12} X {JVM, JS, Native}

+- https://github.com/gitbucket/gitbucket: a standalone  *application* build
+  using Scala (v.s. all the libraries listed above) with a simple build

 Each of these are relatively simple projects.
 Satisfying all of their requirements (codegen, building, testing, publishing, etc.) and being happy with the Mill code necessary to do so (both in their build code, as well as Mill's